winterland1989/mss/README.md

 See Full List of helper functions provide by MSS [HERE](https://github.com/winterland1989/MSS/blob/master/MSS.ls#L90)

 #### Mixins
-Mixins are special functions, they should take a mss object as argument and return a decorated(modified) mss object, usually Mixins need take more arguments to know how to decorate the mss object, so there'are two kind of Mixins:
+Mixins are special functions, they should take a mss object as argument and return a decorated(modified) mss object, usually Mixins need take more arguments to know how to decorate the mss object, so there're two kinds of Mixins:

 + All Mixins are written in MyCamelCase
 + Mixins that dont need extra arguments are end with `$` such as `CenterT$` which simply add `text-align: center` to a mss object
 + Mixins that need extra arguments are curried functions(need append `!` to use default arguments) such as `Border`
-+ Since Mixins are just function with type signature :: mss -> mss, you can add more Mixins by connecting them with `<|`
++ Since Mixins are just functions with type signature :: mss -> mss, you can add more Mixins by connecting them with `<|`
-+ use `do` after the last `<|` to pass orginal mss object into Mixins
++ use `do` after the last `<|` to pass orginal mss object into Mixins or add a `{}` if don't have one

 ```
 OhMyGod: MSS.Border 5 \red \LR <| MSS.CenterT$ <| do